zZedix/PasarGuard/CONTRIBUTING.md

 * ✅ What you expected to happen
 * ❌ What actually happened (include server logs or browser errors)
 * ⚙️ Your `xray` JSON config and `.env` settings (censor sensitive info)
-* 🔢 Your Marzban version and Docker version (if applicable)
+* 🔢 Your PasarGuard version and Docker version (if applicable)

 ---